Welcome to the Rotary Club of Lake Mills

 United States of America

-We meet Tuesdays at Noon at Pyramid Event Venue and every First & Third Wednesdays at 6pm at Tyranena Brewery
+We meet Tuesdays at Noon at EMS Building and every First & Third Wednesdays at 6pm at Tyranena Brewery

 Upcoming Events